Patrick Ewing, back in March Madness, has a message for his doubters

 The Hoyas finished the season with seven straight losses.
 Then another prize recruit, Mac McClung, decided to transfer, too.
 Two weeks after that, Ewing announced that he had been hospitalized while battling covid-19, the disease caused by the coronavirus.
 Then, in August, Thompson died.

-The wave of adversity, and Ewing’s ability to weather it, reminded Dalton of 1984.
+The wave of adversity — and Ewing’s ability to weather it — reminded Dalton of 1984.
 That year, Georgetown won the title only months after Ewing’s mother, Dorothy, died, and he briefly contemplated giving up basketball.

-“It was like anything else, we had to endure,” said Dalton, who lost his mother a few weeks after Ewing, “and push forward.”
+“It was like anything else: We had to endure,” said Dalton, who lost his mother a few weeks after Ewing, “and push forward.”

 In with the new

-Last season’s upheaval generated the lowest of expectations: a predicted last place finish in the Big East this year.
+Last season’s upheaval generated the lowest of expectations: a predicted last-place finish in the Big East this year.
 That was supported by a slow start and complicated by a coronavirus breakout that shut down the program for three weeks.
 But when they returned, the Hoyas won 10 of 14 games, with seniors Jamorko Pickett and Jahvon Blair leading a team that has assumed Ewing’s mettle.

 “They’re always competitive, and for a team that’s not expected to do much, they still play with confidence. … I think he instills that,” Jeff Van Gundy said.
 “Because you couldn’t shake his belief in himself.”